tzmhuang/TweetEventMap/README.md

 <img src="./img/heatmap_plotly.png" alt="heatmap_test"/>

 Hovering the mouse over a region will show detailed information about the area, including the coordinate, sentiment and magnitude value, as well as keywords describing the area.
-As shown in the image below, from the keyword, we can tell that people are excited about Comic Con in NYC.
+As shown in the image below, we can tell that people are excited about Comic Con @ NYC from the extracted keywords.

 <img src="./img/hoverinfo_plotly.png" alt="heatmap_test"/>